Planning support

 - animal noise, such as regular and prolonged dog barking

-Fireworks are not something the council deals with.
-If they become a nuisance, this would be a police matter, and they can be alerted by dialling 101.
+Fireworks are a police matter, and they can be alerted by dialling 101.